Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Stable reduction

+\begin{remark} Note that $X^{st}$ can be naturally identified with a blowup of $X \times_R R^{st}$ centered at closed points.
+Furthermore, the nodes of $\ol{Y}$ lie above nodes of the special fiber $\ol{X}$ of $X^{st}$ (\cite[Lemme 6.3.5]{Ra:ab}), and $Y^{st}$ is the normalization of $X^{st}$ in $K^{st}(Y)$. \end{remark}

 If $\ol{Y}$ is smooth, the cover $f: Y \to X$ is said to have \emph{potentially good reduction}.
 If $f$ does not have potentially good reduction, it is said to have \emph{bad reduction}.
 In any case, the special fiber $\ol{f}: \ol{Y} \to \ol{X}$ of the stable model is called the \emph{stable reduction} of $f$.
-The action of $G$ on $Y$ extends to the stable reduction $\ol{Y}$ and $\ol{Y}/G \cong \ol{X}$.
-The strict transform of the special fiber of $X_{R^{st}}$ in $\ol{X}$ is called the \emph{original component}, and will be denoted $\ol{X}_0$.
+The strict transform of the special fiber of $X_{R^{st}}$ in $\ol{X}$ (Remark \ref{Rblowup}) is called the \emph{original component}, and will be denoted $\ol{X}_0$.